fabiand/instanceTypes/instanceTypes.md

 ## CX Series

-The CX Series provides exclusive compute resources for compute intensive applications.
+The CX Series provides exclusive compute resources for compute intensive applications. *CX* is the abbreviation of "Compute Exclusive".
 The exclusive resources are given to the compute threads of the VM.
 In order to ensure this, some additional cores (depending on the number of disks and NICs) will be requested to offload the IO threading from cores dedicated to the workload.
 In addition, in this series, the NUMA topology of the used cores is provided to the VM.

 ### Characteristics

 Specific characteristics of this series are:
-- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
 - Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
-- Multiqueueing is used for vNICs in order to increase network performance
+- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
 - Multiqueueing is used for disks in order to increase storage performance
-- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
+- Multiqueueing is used for vNICs in order to increase network performance
 - Physical NUMA topology is reflected in the guest in order to optimize guest sided cache utilization

 ### Instance Types